-Exclusive: FBI targets Johnson & Johnson, Siemens, GE, Philips in Brazil graft case - sources
+Exclusive: FBI targets Johnson & Johnson, Siemens, GE, Philips in Brazil graft case - Sources

 In addition to paying kickbacks through intermediaries to secure contracts, some suppliers charged Brazil’s government inflated prices - up to eight times the market price - to help cover the cost of their bribes, according to court filings and plea-bargain testimony secured by prosecutors.

-GE’s former chief executive for Latin America, Daurio Speranzini, and 22 others were charged last year in the first case connected to the alleged scheme.
+GE’s former chief executive for Latin America, Daurio Speranzini, and 22 others were charged last year in the first case stemming from the alleged scheme.

-Prosecutors say that case, focused on Rio de Janeiro state, saw Brazilian taxpayers bilked out of at least 600 million reais ($149.38 million) between 2007 and 2018 through padded contracts awarded to crooked medical equipment suppliers.
+Prosecutors say that in that case, which focused on Rio de Janeiro state, Brazilian taxpayers were bilked out of at least 600 million reais ($149.38 million) between 2007 and 2018 through padded contracts awarded to crooked medical equipment suppliers.

 Lawyers for Speranzini, who left GE in November, said by email that he is innocent.